Sunday 20 April 1941

 British landing ship Glenroy is leaving Alexandria when it runs aground at Boghas Pass.
 The landing party on board is transferred to freighter Thurland Castle.
 The Glenroy will be floated off eventually.

 The Greeks attempt to scuttle their destroyer Basileus Georgios I in a floating drydock at Salamis.
 However, the Luftwaffe disables the floating drydock, and the Greeks decide not to scuttle the ship where it is.
 The Greeks ultimately do scuttle it where it is in shallow water, but the Germans raise it, re-use it, and rename it Hermes.

 Looking far ahead, Lieutenant General Kurt Student, commander of the XI.
 Fliegerkorps (German Airborne troops), approaches Reichsmarschall Hermann Goering with a proposition.
-So far, Student's Fallschirmjäger (paratroopers) have had a mixed record.
-They successfully completed the capture of the Belgian fortress of Eben Emael in May 1940, but had great difficulties near Rotterdam (where Student had been shot in the head).
-Student is eager to prove the worth of his airborne troops (which include glider forces), so he points to the map at an objective not yet contemplated by the Oberkommando Der Wehrmacht (OKW): the island of Crete.
+So far, General Student's Fallschirmjäger (paratroopers) has had a mixed record.
+They successfully completed the capture of the Belgian fortress of Eben Emael in May 1940 but had great difficulties near Rotterdam (where Student had been shot in the head).
+General Student is eager to prove the worth of his airborne troops (which include glider forces), so he points to the map at an objective not yet contemplated by the Oberkommando der Wehrmacht (OKW): the island of Crete.
 He proposes to take it via aerial assault.

 Convoy AS 27 departs from Piraeus with 14 British and 11 Greek ships, bound for Alexandria.